f-zaryab/WebsiteForOlderAdults01/frontend/References.md

 16. Server Components nested within client components: [ServerActions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)
 17. Using Async functions in useEffect: [link](https://dev.to/jasmin/how-to-use-async-function-in-useeffect-5efc)
 18. How to get a random value from array: [link](https://www.programiz.com/javascript/examples/get-random-item)
+19. How to close Shadcn/ui-sheet from the links in the content.
+Debugged using this [link](https://github.com/shadcn-ui/ui/discussions/1790)